k-butz/c8y-az-eventhub-connector/README.md

 * Move the service from `PER_TENANT` to `MULTI_TENANT` scope.
 This will allow the service to run once and serve multiple tenants in parallel.

-* Currently the configuration file is copied into the docker image while building.
-In future, the configuration file will be externalized (likely via tenant options) so that re-configuration does not need a new docker image.

 * Setup of Github-/Release workflow so that the built artifacts can be downloaded directly from the Github project

 * Usage of (shared consumers)[https://cumulocity.com/api/core/#section/Overview/Shared-consumer-tokens].
 This will not only allow to scale up/down workers for the live-data pipeline but also to have multiple, parallel live-data pipelines (potentially interesting for use cases with very high throughput requirements)